Opinion | We just had a decade-long debate on health care, and Democrats won

 The simple answer is that Democrats need to figure out exactly what they want to do, and pass it.

 And as it turns out, they pretty much know already, because they had a big debate about this subject during the presidential primaries.
 Biden’s plan won’t satisfy everyone, but it’s essentially the minimum consensus position among Democrats.
-Among other things, it creates a public option open to anyone who wants it, boosts ACA subsidies, and allows Medicare to negotiate drug prices.
+Among other things, it creates a public option open to anyone who wants it, boosts ACA subsidies and allows Medicare to negotiate drug prices.
 If I had my way it would go a lot further, but it’s something pretty much all Democrats should be able to get behind.

 Just as important, Democrats have to begin that process with the understanding that absolutely nothing Republicans say about health care needs to be treated with even an iota of seriousness.
 They’re going to lie about what they believe, what they want, and what the Democratic legislation will and won’t do, because that’s how they operate.
 There’s no point in negotiating with them, because every last one of them will ultimately vote against just about any legislation on the subject that Democrats offer.

-It’s still going to be difficult, because the special interests that oppose health care reform — insurance companies, drug companies, hospital chains — will fight it tooth and nail, probably investing hundreds of millions or even billions of dollars in a campaign to kill it.
+It’s still going to be difficult, because the special interests that oppose health-care reform — insurance companies, drug companies, hospital chains — will fight it tooth and nail, probably investing hundreds of millions or even billions of dollars in a campaign to kill it.

-But Democrats should never forget that we’ve been debating this for ten years, and they won the debate.
+But Democrats should never forget that we’ve been debating this for 10 years, and they won the debate.
 Now they need to act like it.